sap-tutorials/btp-dev-guidance/tutorials/deploy-to-kyma/deploy-to-kyma.md

 ## Prerequisites

+- You have configured the respective entitlements, enabled the Kyma runtime in your subaccount, and created an SAP HANA Cloud service instance in the SAP BTP cockpit.
+Follow the steps in the [Prepare for Deployment in the SAP BTP, Kyma Runtime](prepare-btp-kyma) tutorial that is part of the [Deploy a Full-Stack CAP Application in SAP BTP, Kyma Runtime Following SAP BTP Developer’s Guide](https://developers.sap.com/group.deploy-full-stack-cap-kyma-runtime.html) tutorial group.
 - You have an [enterprise global account](https://help.sap.com/docs/btp/sap-business-technology-platform/getting-global-account#loiod61c2819034b48e68145c45c36acba6e) in SAP BTP.
-To use services for free, you can sign up for a CPEA (Cloud Platform Enterprise Agreement) or a Pay-As-You-Go for SAP BTP global account and make use of the free tier services only.
+To use services for free, you can sign up for an SAP BTPEA (SAP BTP Enterprise Agreement) or a Pay-As-You-Go for SAP BTP global account and make use of the free tier services only.
 See [Using Free Service Plans](https://help.sap.com/docs/btp/sap-business-technology-platform/using-free-service-plans?version=Cloud).
-- You have an S-user or P-user.
+- You have a platform user.
 See [User and Member Management](https://help.sap.com/docs/btp/sap-business-technology-platform/user-and-member-management).
 - You are an administrator of the global account in SAP BTP.
 - You have a subaccount in SAP BTP to deploy the services and applications.
 - You have one of the following browsers that are supported for working in SAP Business Application Studio:
     - Mozilla Firefox
     - Google Chrome
     - Microsoft Edge
-- You have configured the respective entitlements, enabled the Kyma runtime in your subaccount, and created an SAP HANA Cloud service instance in the SAP BTP cockpit.
-See [Prepare for Deployment in the SAP BTP, Kyma Runtime](prepare-btp-kyma).
  - For Windows, you'll need Chocolatey.
 This is a package manager that will speed up and ease installation of the tools in this tutorial.
 See how to install Chocolatey in [Setup/Install](https://docs.chocolatey.org/en-us/choco/setup).
  - You have prepared a container registry and you've logged in to the container registry through your CLI.
 A container registry is a repo where you can push your docker images.
 SAP BTP doesn't currently provide a container registry.
 You can use any container registry offering as long as it can be reached from public Internet.